gboeing/osmnx/README.md

   * Visualize travel distance and travel time with isoline and isochrone maps
   * Plot figure-ground diagrams of street networks and building footprints

 Examples and demonstrations of these features are in the [examples repo](https://github.com/gboeing/osmnx-examples).
 More feature development details are in the change log.
+Read the [journal article](https://geoffboeing.com/publications/osmnx-complex-street-networks/) for further technical details.